 Read the Retainer Agreement

-Read the entire fee agreement with the lawyer before you sign it, and make sure you get a copy for your own records.
-Make sure you understand how you are being billed, and whether you will be entitled to a refund of a portion of your retainer if the charge is dismissed.
+Read the entire fee agreement with the lawyer before you sign it, and make sure you get a copy of the agreement for your own records.
+Make sure you understand how you will be billed, and whether you will be entitled to a refund of a portion of the fee or retainer that you pay if the charge is dismissed.

-People who are charged with felony offenses, and many individuals who are charged with misdemeanors, may be eligible for appointed counsel or for assistance through a public defender's office.
-When a defendant petitions for a court-appointed lawyer, the trial judge will typically make an assessment of the defendant's resources to determine if the defendant will qualify for an appointment of a criminal defense lawyer.
+People who are charged with felony offenses, and many individuals who are charged with misdemeanors, are eligible for a court-appointed lawyer or for representation through a public defender's office.
+When a defendant petitions for a court-appointed lawyer, the trial judge will assess of the defendant's resources to determine if the defendant qualifies for an appointment of a criminal defense lawyer or if the defendant can reasonably afford to hire a private lawyer.
 When an appointment is made, although the defendant may be ordered to repay certain attorney fees following a guilty plea or conviction, there will not ordinarily be any fee in the event of acquittal or dismissal of the charges.

 In short, if you can hire an effective criminal defense lawyer you should not hesitate to do so.
-But, if your means are limited, you should also not hesitate to request an appointed defense lawyer, and should not fear that you will receive inferior representation just because your lawyer was appointed.
+But if your means are limited you should not hesitate to request that the court appoint a lawyer or public defender's office to represent you, and should not fear that you will receive inferior representation just because your lawyer was appointed.

-It is important to note that your constitutional right to effective assistance of counsel relates almost exclusively to the performance of appointed counsel.
-It is virtually impossible to convice an appellate court that the incompetence of counsel of your own choosing constitutes an error requiring reversal.
+Your constitutional right to effective assistance of counsel relates almost exclusively to the performance of appointed counsel.
+It is virtually impossible to convince an appellate court that the incompetence of a lawyer of your own choosing constitutes an error requiring reversal.
 If you are not comfortable with the competence of your lawyer, retained or appointed, consult with a second lawyer to have your situation reviewed.
 It may well turn out that your lawyer is competent - but it is you who could go to prison, not your lawyer, if the lawyer is inept.